Table of Contents

 75 to 120 pounds

-This is one pooch that can protect and serve.
-They love children and do great with kids, but when danger is around they will do anything to protect their charges.
 These pups are reserved around strangers, and they don't like other dogs.
-Also keep in mind that they are quite animals, but they do drool.
+Also, keep in mind that they are pretty animals, but they do drool.

 RECOMMENDED: 20 Most Manly Dog Breeds

 These world's largest dog breeds are the height of a small horse.

 Although they are not known to be aggressive, they need obedience training starting at a young age.